Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Survey on Secret Management

 Access control for secrets was most often configured by the respondents themselves, as \var{secretDecision.themselves}~respondents (\var{secretDecision.themselves.perc}) reported.
-Sporadically, these decisions were jointly made (\var{secretDecision.joint}, \var{secretDecision.joint.perc}) or at least with some involvement of the respondent (\var{secretDecision.involved}, \var{secretDecision.involved.perc}).
-In those cases, respondents reported that decisions were made with architects, team leaders, management, the whole development team, or a security team.
-In \var{secretDecision.notInvolved}~cases (\var{secretDecision.notInvolved.perc}), these parties made the decision without direct involvement of the respondents.
-The interviews revealed that it is also common to grant access to a secret on request.
-Nevertheless, there were also companies or teams where everyone was considered as trusted and got full access to all secrets, \eg{} \blockquote[I6]{Really just any time you ask, you'll just get access to whatever you want.}.
+Sporadically, these decisions were jointly made (\var{secretDecision.joint}, \var{secretDecision.joint.perc}), or at least with some involvement of the respondent (\var{secretDecision.involved}, \var{secretDecision.involved.perc}).
+In those cases, decisions were made with architects, team leaders, management, the whole development team, or a security team.}

-To summarize, developers have to deal with a diverse set of different secrets.
-In addition, other stakeholders like team members, management, and sometimes other teams need access to particular secrets.
-Sharing with the public is usually not desired.